 For handling wetsuits that have any types of stains, baking soda is your #1 best friend.
 There are two alternative methods you can use to clean up your stained wetsuits using baking soda.
 You can mix the baking soda in warm water that will cause good bacterias to emerge to their fullest potentials.

-Or, you can rub around 3-4 tablespoons of baking soda to the stained areas, one tablespoon after another, until every stained area is fully covered.
+Or, you can put around 3-4 tablespoons of baking soda to the stained areas, one tablespoon after another, until every stained area is fully covered.
 Then, soak them inside warm water or mixtures between warm water and antibacterial soaps or baby shampoos.

-Repeat these steps at least once to twice every a few weeks or so for maximum cleanliness of your wetsuits.
+Repeat these steps at least once to twice every few weeks or so for maximum cleanliness of your wetsuits.
 In other words, your wetsuits will be free from unwanted odors or stains.

 Soak The Diving Wetsuit